‘And you will be my witnesses… to the ends of the earth.’

 The ministry was established in 2006 after a visit by John Davey and Andrew Belshaw.
 It is based in Tanzania’s second largest city, the city of Mwanza on the shores of Lake Victoria.
 We are based in the suburb of Nyasaka and support an educational ministry to the Masai tribesmen who arrive in Mwanza looking for work to help their families.
 Often they have trekked from the Serengeti (200 miles away) to get there.
 We teach them to read and write in Swahili so they can fill in a job application form and find work.
 This also allows them to read the Bible and some of the Masai have given their lives to Jesus.
 Over 650 Masai men and women have been helped by the ministry since we built a classroom and employed 2 teachers to teach them in 2009.
 Samuel Wilonga runs the ministry for us.

 We also support the Independent Bible Fellowship Church of Tanzania (IBFCT) which was set up by James Shija and Joseph Marwa in 2008.
 James is the leader of the denomination and they are looking to establish it nationally as a non-tribal denomination.
 The visiting team in 2006 found many issues with tribalism in churches and felt this new denomination was the best way forward.
 Currently there are 18 churches in the denomination, with 5 new churches being planted in the last year.
-We have constructed three churches and are looking to build more, as well as providing money to train pastors and send them to Bible College.
+We have constructed 6 churches and are looking to build more.
+We have set up a modular bible school which provides training for pastors who cannot afford to go to Bible College.
+They receive formal training for a month twice a year.

-In addition to this we support a nursery school on the Nyasaka site and employ one of the two teachers in the school with the Nyasaka church.
+In addition to this we support a nursery school on the Nyasaka site and the Love in Action scheme (a social action programme) of the Nyasaka church.
+For more information please see the church missions website at www.lightchurchmissions.com

 Meet some of the team